Best 15-inch Laptops 2019

-What do you get when you combine luxurious design with serious power?
+What do you get when you combine a luxurious design with serious power?
 If you're talking about laptops, then you're probably referring to the HP Spectre x360.
-In addition to a gloriously vivid touch display, you get an Intel Core i7 CPU that's enhanced with Intel's Kaby Lake G technology and paired with an AMD Radeon RX Vega M GPU that's encased in lovely aluminum.
+In addition to a gloriously vivid touch display, you get an Intel Core i7 CPU, an Nvidia GeForce Mx150 GPU, 16GB of RAM and a 1TB SSD, all in a sleek, foldable aluminum chassis.
+But the piece de resistance is the 4K OLED panel that is stunningly beautiful.
 And while it has discrete graphics, the x360 targets creative professionals, allowing consumers to transform from a traditional laptop to a tablet to a tent mode with ease.
-However, with only 5 hours and 20 minutes of battery life, you'll want to keep the power cord handy.
+However, with only 7 hours and 46 minutes of battery life, you'll want to keep the power cord handy.

 Best Innovation: Asus ZenBook Pro 15